Symmetry-induced fragmentation and dissipative time crystal

-In this work, we show that dissipative time crystals can emerge in quantum open systems through a symmetry-induced Liouville-space fragmentation.
-We propose a general framework where the $U(1)$ symmetry of a designed Liouvillian gives rise to fragmentation, thus breaking ergodicity.
-As a result, the Liouvillian develops a series of non-dissipative eigenmodes with purely imaginary eigenvalues that are responsible for persistent oscillations at long times, a key signature of dissipative time crystals.
+Time crystals possess peculiar spatiotemporal structures that break the time-translation symmetry, exhibiting self-organized time-periodic dynamics~\cite{Wilczek2012,Sacha2018,Zaletel2023,Else2020}.
+A key element in devising time crystals is the breaking of ergodicity.
+For instance, in discrete time crystals~\cite{Zaletel2023,Else2020,Khemani2016,Else2016,Choi2017,Randall2021,Zhang2017,Frey2022,Mi2022,Liu2023,Else2017,Zeng2017,Kyprianidis2021,Machado2023,Yue2023,Vu2023,Pizzi2020,Deng2023,Gong2018,Chinzei2020,Yang2021,Hu2023,Xu2023,Gambetta2019}, where the discrete time-translation symmetry of a periodically driven system (or Floquet system) is spontaneously broken, the system breaks ergodicity either by resorting to the many-body localization~\cite{Khemani2016,Else2016,Choi2017,Randall2021,Zhang2017,Frey2022,Mi2022,Liu2023}, or, in an approximate fashion, through the Floquet prethermalization~\cite{Else2017,Zeng2017,Kyprianidis2021,Machado2023,Yue2023,Vu2023}.
+In the latter case, subharmonic oscillations occur within an intermediate prethermal time window, before the system finally gives in to the Floquet heating.
+In continuous time crystals that arise in the non-equilibrium dynamics of dissipative system, the ergodicity is broken through stable limit cycles~\cite{Kessler2019,Kongkhambut2022,Mattes2023,Wu2024}, emergent symmetries~\cite{Iemini2018,Piccitto2021,Prazeres2021,Passarelli2022,Cabot2023,Buca2019,Booker2020,Buca2022,Bull2022}, or strong measurements~\cite{Krishna2023}.
+But ergodicity of a quantum many-body system can also be broken through other exotic mechanisms, including the quantum many-body scars~\cite{Turner2018,Kessler2020,Serbyn2021,Papic2022,Moudgalya2022,Chandran2023,Hummel2023} and Hilbert-space fragmentation~\cite{Khemani2020,Sala2020,Yang2020,Langlett2021,Surace2022,Yoshinaga2022,Francica2023,Chattopadhyay2023}.
+Whether time-crystalline order can be stabilized under these novel circumstances is an important but open question.
+In this work, we show that robust dissipative time crystals can emerge in quantum open systems through a symmetry-induced Liouville-space fragmentation.
+We start from a general framework where the $U(1)$ symmetry of a designed Liouvillian gives rise to fragmentation, thus breaking ergodicity.
+As a result, the Liouvillian develops a series of non-dissipative eigenmodes with purely imaginary eigenvalues that are responsible for persistent oscillations at long times.
 We then focus on a dissipative lattice model of fermions as an illustrating example, and further demonstrate that the system is survived by prethermal time-crystal dynamics under symmetry-breaking perturbations.